mROS-base/mros2-asp3-f767zi/workspace/pub_twist/README.md

   Make msg_settings.json under geometry_msgs directory.
   Then set all paths to each definition files used in this app at pubsubMsgs' value like below.
-  Note that Twist-type message is to be sent now and Twist-type has Vector3-type, but you don't have to write path to Vector3-type definition file.
+  Note that Twist-type message is to be sent now and Twist-type has Vector3-type, but you don't have to include path to Vector3-type definition file.

   ```
   {